-On April 3, 2013, we terminated our Prior Senior Credit Facility, which consisted of a Term Loan A, Term Loan A-2, Term Loan A-3, and Term Loan B ("Prior Term Loans") and a Revolver ("Prior Revolver"), and entered into a new credit agreement by and among GEO and GEO Corrections Holdings, Inc., as Borrowers, BNP Paribas, as Administrative Agent, and the lenders who are, or may from time to time become, a party thereto (the "Credit Agreement").
-The Credit Agreement consists of a \$300.0 million Term Loan B (the "Term Loan B") bearing interest at LIBOR plus 2.50% (with a LIBOR floor of 0.75%), and a \$700.0 million revolving credit facility (the "Revolver") initially bearing interest at LIBOR plus 2.50% (with no LIBOR floor).
-The Revolver component is scheduled to mature on April 3, 2018 and the Term Loan B component is scheduled to mature on April 3, 2020.
-The Term Loan B and Revolver may be prepaid in whole or in part by the Company at any time without premium or penalty, subject to certain conditions.
+On April 3, 2013, we entered into the Amended and Restated Credit Agreement with GEO Corrections Holdings, Inc. (with GEO as the sole term loan borrower, and GEO and GEO Corrections Holdings, Inc. as joint and several revolver borrowers), BNP Paribas, as Administrative Agent, and the lenders who are, or may from time to time become, a party thereto.
+The Credit Agreement evidences a Senior Credit Facility consisting of a \$300 million Term Loan initially bearing interest at LIBOR plus 2.50% (with a LIBOR floor of 0.75%), and a \$700 million revolving credit facility initially bearing interest at LIBOR plus 2.50% (with no LIBOR floor), in each case subject to adjustment based on a total leverage ratio pricing grid.
+We also have the ability to increase the Senior Credit Facility by an additional \$350 million, subject to lender demand, prevailing market conditions and satisfying the borrowing and other conditions thereunder.
+The Revolver component is scheduled to mature on April 3, 2018 and the Term Loan component is scheduled to mature on April 3, 2020.
+The Term Loan and Revolver may be prepaid in whole or in part by us at any time without premium or penalty, subject to certain conditions.
+The Senior Credit Facility is a refinancing of the Fourth Amended and Restated Credit Agreement which consisted of a Term Loan A, Term Loan A-3, Term Loan B and a revolver.

-As of June 30, 2013, we had \$300.0 million in aggregate borrowings outstanding, net of discount, under the Term Loan B and \$295.0 million in borrowings under the Revolver, and approximately \$58.2 million in letters of credit which left \$346.8 million in additional borrowing capacity under the Revolver.
-Refer to Note 11-Debt of Notes to Unaudited Consolidated Financial Statements included in Part I, Item 1 of the quarterly report on Form 10-Q for the quarter ended June 30, 2013 for further discussion.
+As of December 31, 2013, we had \$298.5 million in aggregate borrowings outstanding, net of discount, under the Term Loan and \$340.0 million in borrowings under the Revolver, and approximately \$61.0 million in letters of credit which left \$299.0 million in additional borrowing capacity under the Revolver.